Women in Sport Aotearoa is committed to the power of evidence-based research and its ability to create a strong case for change.

 Research Partners & Projects

 Recognising strength in numbers, Women in Sport Aotearoa is also a leading member in several cross-sector research groups consisting of a number of key agencies, including Sport New Zealand; the New Zealand Olympic Committee; the Wonderful Group; several universities; and the Women’s Sport Leadership Academy (WSLA) New Zealand.
-These groups are currently finalising planning for 2019, with more information to come shortly.
+These groups are currently finalising planning for the 2019 – 2022 period, with more information to come shortly.